bcgov/NotifyBC/docs/docs/getting-started/installation.md

   - A SMS service provider account if needs to enable SMS channel.
 The supported service providers are
     - Twilio (default)
     - Swift
+  - Redis, optional but recommended if SMS is enabled
   - SiteMinder, if need to allow SiteMinder authenticated user request
   - OIDC provide, if need to allow OIDC authenticated user request
 - Network and Permissions